Stability of emergent time periodicity in a few-body interacting system: Emergent time periodicity from collisional dynamics

 \section{Emergent time periodicity from collisional dynamics}

-\je{Collision models~\cite{PhysRevA.80.022334,Ciccarello_2022,CampbellEPLReview,RauPR,PhysRevLett.95.110503,cMPS2}} have emerged as a versatile tool for simulating and understanding a range of open system dynamics \je{(and of quantum fields \cite{cMPS1,cMPS2})}.
-We model the environment as a large, in principle infinite, collection of identical copies of an \je{auxiliary} quantum system, $A$.
-An effective open system dynamics for the system $S$ is achieved by allowing its free evolution to be punctuated by interactions (collisions) with a single copy of the \je{auxiliary} system for a given interaction time $\tau$.
-In what follows, we will assume that the system is a many-body quantum system composed of many constituents or `sites', and that the collisions take place only between a single fixed site (without loss of generality hereafter denoted with $q_1)$ and the $n$-th \je{auxiliary system,} governed by a simple exchange interaction Hamiltonian
+Collision models~\cite{PhysRevA.80.022334,Ciccarello_2022,CampbellEPLReview,RauPR,PhysRevLett.95.110503,cMPS2} have emerged as a versatile tool for simulating and understanding a range of open system dynamics (and of quantum fields~\cite{cMPS1,cMPS2}).
+We model the environment as a large, in principle infinite, collection of identical copies of an auxiliary quantum system, $A$.
+An effective open system dynamics for the system $S$ is achieved by allowing its free evolution to be punctuated by interactions (collisions) with a single copy of the auxiliary system for a given interaction time $\tau$.
+While at first glance such a model may appear to be an over simplification, a remarkably broad range of physically relevant settings can be modeled using this approach~\cite{Ciccarello_2022}.
+In particular, any Markovian dynamics, including a system in contact with a large thermal bath as will be the focus of the present work, can be simulated by a collision model~\cite{DeChiaraPRL2021}.
+In what follows, we will assume that the system is a many-body quantum system composed of many constituents or `sites', and that the collisions take place only between a single fixed site (without loss of generality hereafter denoted with $q_1)$ and the $n$-th auxiliary system, governed by a simple exchange interaction Hamiltonian

-Tracing out the \je{auxiliary} degrees of freedom after each interaction thus leads to an effective open system dynamics for $S$.
+Tracing out the auxiliary degrees of freedom after each interaction thus leads to an effective open system dynamics for $S$.

-In keeping with Ref.~\cite{GiacomoPRA}\je{,} we will assume that the waiting time between two subsequent collisions is random, following a probability distribution $p(\theta)\sim e^{-\gamma \theta}$ with $\gamma\tau \ll 1$ in order to guarantee that the system always interacts with only one \je{auxiliary system} at a time.
+We briefly recapitulate the main result of Ref.~\cite{GiacomoPRA} where it has been shown that time periodicity can emerge from an otherwise random dynamics.
+We will assume that the waiting time between two subsequent collisions is random, following a probability distribution $p(\theta)\sim e^{-\gamma \theta}$ with $\gamma\tau \ll 1$ in order to guarantee that the system always interacts with only one auxiliary system at a time.
 It is important to stress that the specific choice of $p(\theta)$ does not impact our main results and any arrival scheme compatible with the above constraint, including fully deterministic ones do not affect our findings.
 The dynamics after $n$ collisions will result in the state

-where $\theta_1,\ldots,\theta_n$ are $n$ possible outcomes of the random variable $\theta$, $\mathcal{U}_{S,\theta_j,A_j}[\je{\cdot} ] = \hat{U}_{q_1,A_j}\hat{U}_S(\theta_j)\je{\cdot}\hat{U}^{\dagger}_S(\theta_j)\hat{U}^{\dagger}_{q_1,A_j}$ gives a period of free evolution followed the collision of duration $\tau$ governed by
+where $\theta_1,\ldots,\theta_n$ are $n$ possible outcomes of the random variable $\theta$, $\mathcal{U}_{S,\theta_j,A_j}[\cdot] = \hat{U}_{q_1,A_j}\hat{U}_S(\theta_j)\cdot\hat{U}^{\dagger}_S(\theta_j)\hat{U}^{\dagger}_{q_1,A_j}$ gives a period of free evolution followed the collision of duration $\tau$ governed by